Computer Engineering Master of Science Degree

 Overview for Computer Engineering MS

-• Research tracks include: computer architecture; computer vision and machine intelligence; integrated circuits and systems; networks and security; or signal processing, control, and embedded systems.
+• Five Dynamic Research Tracks: These tracks include: computer architecture; computer vision and machine intelligence; integrated circuits and systems; networks and security; or signal processing, control, and embedded systems.

-The computer engineering masters focuses on the design and development of computer and computer-integrated systems, with consideration to such engineering factors as function, performance, security, and sustainability.
+The master's in computer engineering focuses on the design and development of computer and computer-integrated systems, with consideration of such engineering factors as function, performance, security, and sustainability.
 Computer engineers design and build these systems to meet application and system requirements with attention to the hardware-software interaction.
 The program emphasizes the careful adoption of design methodology and the application of sophisticated engineering tools.
-The intensive programming and laboratory work requirements ensure significant, high level, specialized knowledge and experience with modern facilities and state-of-the-art design tools.
+The intensive programming and laboratory work requirements ensure significant, high-level, specialized knowledge and experience with modern facilities and state-of-the-art design tools.

 RIT’s Computer Engineering Master’s Degree

 The MS in computer engineering provides you with a high level of specialized knowledge in computer engineering.
-You'll strengthen your ability to successfully formulate solutions to current technical problems while gaining significant independent learning experience that can prepare you for further graduate study or for continuing professional development at the leading edge of the field.
-The program accommodates applicants with undergraduate degrees in computer engineering or related programs such as electrical engineering or computer science.
-Some additional bridge courses may be required for applicants from undergraduate degrees outside of computer engineering.
+You'll strengthen your ability to successfully formulate solutions to current technical problems while gaining significant independent learning experience that can prepare you for further graduate study or continuing professional development at the leading edge of the field.
+The master's degree in computer engineering accommodates applicants with undergraduate degrees in computer engineering or related programs such as electrical engineering or computer science.
+Some additional bridge courses may be required for applicants with undergraduate degrees outside of computer engineering.

 The degree consists of a required course, flexible core courses, graduate electives, graduate seminar, and your choice of a thesis research or a graduate project.